sw-yx/egghead-instructor-101-guide/README.md

 We also spend time on Twitter, Hacker News, and Reddit.
 Not to mention the various "_______ Weekly" email newsletters that keep us up to date about specific technologies as they emerge over time.

-But, we definitely don't catch everything!
-If you would like to make content and have it published on egghead.io, we accept "audition" videos.
-Read the guide to get an idea of what is expected, post it on YouTube and [send us a link on Twitter](https://twitter.com/eggheadio).